 Manage App Maker in your domain

-As a G Suite administrator, you have a number of tools at your disposal for governing App Maker.
-These include restrictions, reports and audit logs.
+As a G Suite administrator, you have several tools to control and monitor App Maker.
+These include permissions, reports, and audit logs.
+You can also delete apps and their associated databases.

 Control who can use App Maker